Ceferin says virus is 'biggest crisis that football faced' - WHIZ News

 “It is the biggest crisis that football faced in history,” Ceferin said in a television interview with The Associated Press from his native Slovenia.
 “We all know that this terrible virus that is all across Europe made football and all life in Europe quite impossible.
 We knew we have to stop the competitions.”

-As for the financial hit UEFA will take from turning Euro 2020 into Euro 2021, Ceferin said that’s still being assessed.
+The financial hit for UEFA from turning Euro 2020 into Euro 2021 will be significant.

 “The economic situation in Europe and in the world will harm us as well,” Ceferin said.
 “It’s not only about the losses that we will have directly with postponing of the Euro, but it will affect all the economy.
 And now today, it’s time for unity and for deciding.
 And tomorrow, it’s time to start assessing the possible damages.
 But I still think I’m sure that we all together will finish this and come.
 We will come out stronger than ever.”